Privacy notice & policies

 Complaints or queries

 If you are concerned about Lichfields’ personal data practices please contact us; contact details are in the ‘how to contact us’ section below.
-We will respond as soon as possible to your query and always within a month.
+We aim to respond promptly and will conduct reasonable and proportionate searches in line with DUAA.

 Once we have verified your identity, we can: delete; rectify; stop processing; give you access to; or clarify how we have processed, your personal data.